ElianeLapointe/retail_sales_analysis/README.md

 |----|
 | 40.34 |

-Explanation:
+*Explanation:*

--- Task: Write a SQL query to find all transactions where the total_sale is greater than 1000.:
+*Task*: Write a SQL query to find all transactions where the total_sale is greater than 1000.:

 ```sql
 SELECT * FROM source_db.retail_sales WHERE total_sale > 1000;